Conservation in New Zealand: Conservation successes

 The black robin (Petroica traversi) was saved from the brink of extinction by a conservation effort led by Don Merton of the New Zealand Wildlife Service.
 However all black robins that survive today are descended from a single female, therefore the species has little genetic diversity.

-The two species of saddleback had each been reduced to a small population on a single island: Hen Island for the North Island saddleback, and Big South Cape Island off Stewart Island for the South Island saddleback.
+The two species of saddleback had each been reduced to a small population on a single island: Hen Island for the North Island saddleback, and Taukihepa / Big South Cape Island off Stewart Island for the South Island saddleback.
 After a programme of translocation to other predator-free island reserves, the population of the South Island saddleback has increased from 36 birds to over 1,200 birds on 15 islands.
 The North Island subspecies had increased from 500 birds to over 6,000 birds on 12 islands.
 This has taken both subspecies from critically endangered on the IUCN Red List to near threatened for the South Island saddleback and least concern for the North Island saddleback.

-The brown teal (Anas chlorotis) recovery program has successfully improved the population status from endangered to near threatened on the IUCN Red List.
+The brown teal (Anas chlorotis) recovery programme has successfully improved the population status from endangered to near threatened on the IUCN Red List.

 The North Island kōkako population has increased from a low point of around 350 pairs to over 1600 pairs in 23 populations around the North Island.